mvandewouw/katacoda-scenarios/chef-basics/finish.md

-You've completed your first Katacoda scenario!
+This is it!
+Thanks for your time!